GO WILD FOR 6 ZOOS…

-Experience the thrill of getting up close to exotic animals at New Jersey’s first zoo, the Cohanzick Zoo in Bridgeton’s city park.
-This historic facility is home to nearly 100 animals, such as leopards, Bengal tigers, a white-handed gibbon, Asiatic bear and more.
+Cohanzic Zoo, Bridgeton Experience the thrill of getting up close to exotic animals at New Jersey’s first zoo.
+This historic facility is home to nearly 100 animals, such as leopards, Bengal tigers, a white-handed gibbon, Asiatic bears, and more.
+(Bonus: Admission is free!)

-Turtle Back Zoo, West Orange Set your sights on dozens of species from five continents at Turtle Back Zoo.
-You’ll come face-to-face with everything from Australian kangaroos and wallabies to a red panda and Amur leopard from Asia.
+Turtle Back Zoo, West Orange Set your sights on dozens of species from five continents – ranging from Australian kangaroos and wallabies to a red panda and Amur leopard from Asia.
 Be sure to explore the 4,000-square-foot Sea Turtle Recovery exhibit, which helps care for injured and sick sea turtles so they can be released back into the wild.
 And if you’ve never had a sloth encounter, it’s time to register for a Sloth Social.

 Adventure Aquarium, Camden At this spectacular aquarium, voted #4 Aquarium in the Country and #1 in the Northeast by USA Today in 2023, you can explore an undersea paradise with more than 15,000 dazzling species.
 Home to the largest collection of sharks in the Northeast, including a Great Hammerhead, the aquarium boasts a unique experience with its Shark Bridge, a thrilling rope suspension bridge directly above the Shark Realm exhibit.
-While you're there, you can also pet a shark and a stingray to add to the excitement.
+Stop back in the winter during the holiday season for festivities and flair along the Delaware.

-Looking to get incredible photographs of wildlife in their natural habitat?
+Lakota Wolf Preserve, Columbia Want to take incredible photographs of wildlife in their natural habitat?
 You can now – at one of Jersey’s favorite animal places.
 View Arctic, Timber and British Columbian wolves in a beautiful, forested setting located in the mountains of the Delaware Water Gap.
-Sign up for an educational Wolf Watch or Wildlife & Photography tour to see these majestic animals play and interact.
+Sign up for an educational Wolf Watch or Wildlife & Wolf Photography tour to see these majestic animals play and interact.

-Experience a day in the life of animal rescuers at Marine Mammal Stranding Center in Brigantine, which has responded to over 5,500 strandings of whales, dolphins, seals and sea turtles that have accidentally washed ashore over the years.
-Learn all about marine animals and the rehabilitation efforts of the center at its on-site Sea Life Educational Center and Gift Shop.
+Marine Mammal Stranding Center, Brigantine Experience a day in the life of animal rescuers at this animal center, which has responded to over 5,700 strandings of whales, dolphins, seals and sea turtles that have accidentally washed ashore over the years.
+Learn all about marine animals and the rehabilitation efforts of the center at its on-site Sea Life Museum and Gift Shop.
 Interested in volunteering, click here to learn more.
 And while you’re there, don’t pass up the chance to explore beautiful Brigantine Beach.